Michal-Skoula/simple-scroll-animations/README.md

 - `bottom-to-top`

 ### Available Classes
-- `animate`: Makes an element be animatable.
+- `animate` - Makes an element be animatable.
 This is mandatory for every element that is to be animated.
-- `name-of-animation`: Type of animation which should display on scroll, see **Animation types**.
+- `name-of-animation` - Type of animation which should display on scroll, see **Animation types**.
-- `once / always`: If the animation should play once or every time it enters the viewport
+- `once / always` - If the animation should play once or every time it enters the viewport.
-- `staggered`: Used on lists of elements, such as cards, buttons, menu items etc.
+- `staggered`- Used on lists of elements, such as cards, buttons, menu items etc.
+- `noblur` - Removes blur from the animation.
-- `delay100-1000`: custom delay for when the animation should play
+- `delay100-1000` - Set a custom delay for when the animation should play for.
+Doesn't work with `staggered`.
-- `duration100-1000`: custom duration amount for how long the animation should play for.
+- `duration100-1000` - Set a custom duration for how long the animation should play for.

 ## 🌳 Examples
 ### Website hero section